Nicowyn/Some-useful-links/README.md

 # Some-useful-links
 This is a repository to collect some usful ressourse for myself.
-Principaly some litterature,codes,and statisticals theories.
+Principally some litterature,codes,and statisticals or econometrics theories.